sentinel-official/docs/docs/node-setup/manual/node-config.md

 You will be prompet to select a passphrase

 You will be provided with an operator address (sent1), a node address (sentnode1), and a mnemonic phrase that you should write down and store in a secure location.
-Additionally, before starting, remember to send some DVPN tokens (50 DVPNs should suffice) to the operator address.
+Additionally, before starting, remember to send some DVPN coins (50 DVPNs should suffice) to the operator address.

 ## Move created TLS keys